vidhikhedkar/Amazon-Prime-Movies-and-TV-Shows/README.md

 Top Rating:
 A radial chart displays the distribution of ratings.
 Movie Details:
 For the selected title "1 Night in San Diego," the dashboard provides the cast, a brief description, genre (Comedy), release year (2020), and duration (86 min).
-[Image 1]
 This interactive dashboard allows users to explore trends, content distribution, and details of specific titles within the Amazon Prime library.